kubecost/poc-common-configurations/etl-federation/README.md

 Federated-ETL is an efficient method to implement multi-cluster Kubecost while using existing Prometheus installations for short-term metrics.

 The example in this directory uses the Kubecost Prometheus server.
-See the [existing-prometheus](./existing-prometheus/) directory for additional configuration required.
+See the [existing-prometheus](./existing-prometheus/) directory otherwise.

 [Contact us](https://www.kubecost.com/contact) for help customizing settings.